cupy/cupy/docs/source/reference/interoperability.rst

     comm.Allreduce(sendbuf, recvbuf)
     assert cupy.allclose(recvbuf, sendbuf*size)

 This new feature will be officially released in mpi4py 3.1.0.
 To try it out, please build mpi4py from source for the time being.
+See the `mpi4py website <https://mpi4py.readthedocs.io/en/latest/>`_ for more information.

 DLPack
 ------